A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Proposed model

-Another possible prior specification for the $\kappa$'s is to borrow ideas from Palacios and Steel\cite{PalaciosSteel} who proposed the inclusion of a scale mixture component in the variance of a Gaussian process.
-The authors suggest the usual gamma mixing is not always appropriate as not all positive moments exist.
+Another possible prior specification for the $\kappa$'s is to borrow ideas from Palacios and Steel \cite{PalaciosSteel} who proposed the inclusion of a scale mixture component in the variance of a Gaussian process.
+The authors suggest the usual gamma mixing is not always appropriate, as not all positive moments exist.
 Additionally, they point out that the $t$ distribution that results from marginalising over the gamma scaling mixture parameters may still overestimate the overall variance and struggle to detect specific outlying areas.
 In particular, they assume that the scale mixture component follows a log-Gaussian process with the same spatial structure as the one defined for the main Gaussian process.
-In our proposed model, we assume a scaled log-CAR prior distribution for the $\kappa$'s.
-This form of discretisation of the method proposed by Palacios and Steel\cite{PalaciosSteel} is applied to the latent effects, which include both the structured and unstructured components, in order to keep the interpretative property of the parameters.
-This contrasts with the method proposed by Palacios and Steel\cite{PalaciosSteel} as they introduced a scale mixture only for the spatially dependent components.
-The scale mixture components are modelled as follows:
+Here, we propose a scaled log proper CAR prior distribution for the $\kappa$'s.
+This form of discretisation of the method proposed by Palacios and Steel \cite{PalaciosSteel} is applied to the latent effects, $b_i, \ i=1, \dots, n$, which include both the structured and unstructured components, in order to keep the interpretative property of the parameters.
+This contrasts with the method proposed by Palacios and Steel \cite{PalaciosSteel} as they introduced a scale mixture only for the spatially dependent components, leaving the unstructured components untouched.
+Let the scale mixture components be modelled as follows: